-In March of 2018, I was honored to be a Delegate to The United Nations for the 62nd Commission on The Status of Women (CSW62).
+In March of 2018, 2019 and 2020, I was honored to be a Delegate to The United Nations for the Commission on The Status of Women (CSW).

 I’ve always been a firm believer that we learn from the environment we grow up in.
 We know what we see around us but often know little about the many challenges in the world that are much more severe than ours.
 This was an opportunity to learn from amazing women from all walks of life who have first-hand knowledge of these issues while working together to develop solutions.